Rewatching Star Trek: The Next Generation after a 20-year break.

 A supporting character is described as a dangerous and charismatic rebel, but when he’s introduced, he’s all alone.
 We never actually see him doing any charismatic rebelling, so it’s hard to accept what the script requires us to believe about him.
 When we later see him in a final confrontation scene of sorts, we never really see a shot that establishes him as a member of the group of survivors the Enterprise was tracking.
 It’s as if the show was trying to save money so they didn’t have to pay any of his companions to utter lines, or even any featured extras to pose behind him.

-There were a few plot twists that I didn’t see coming, but nothing that Troi’s loosely-defined empathetic abilities could have seen through if it had been called for in a different script.
+There were a few plot twists that I didn’t see coming, but nothing that Troi’s loosely-defined empathetic abilities couldn’t have seen through if it had been called for in a different script.

 Riker shows us he’s man enough to adapt to a female-dominated society.
 At one point when he’s chided for displaying a bad attitude, he pauses, kneels down, and looks up at the powerful woman with whom he’s trying to reason.
 That moment was much better storytelling than the speech he delivers later.
 I remember that his action made 19-year-old me pay more attention to gender dynamics.